Updated 2026-03-30

 Key Differences: Vanguard vs ADP

-When comparing Vanguard and ADP, consider their core strengths: Vanguard excels with lowest expense ratios in the industry, while ADP stands out for seamless payroll integration.
-Both providers offer comprehensive investment options including target-date funds, index funds, and managed accounts.
+When comparing Vanguard and ADP, consider their core strengths: Vanguard excels with lowest expense ratios in the industry, while ADP stands out for direct payroll integration.
+Both providers offer a wide range of investment options including target-date funds, index funds, and managed accounts.
 Vanguard's customer service rating is 4.2/5 compared to ADP's 4.0/5.
 For mobile experience, Vanguard scores 4.0/5 while ADP scores 3.7/5.

 Which Provider is Right for You?